-- The boiler system may only be installed in a room that meets the local regulations for the installation of boiler systems. - The installation room must be kept clean and free from dust and dripping water.
-The inside temperature must be between 5°C and 40°C. - The installation location for the control panel must have a minimum temperature of 10 °C. In the case of temperatures greater than 40 °C, an air conditioning unit must be provided for the control panel.

-If the air contains salt (proximity to the sea), the maintenance intervals of the boiler system may be shortened.

-- Unauthorised persons must be forbidden to access the boiler room through permanent, clearly visible notices. - Depending on the boiler parameters(water content, pressure, capacity), less strict installation or supervisory regulations may be applicable, depending on the national regulations. - Sound insulation requirements must be met in accordance with local regulations. - The control cabinets must be installed in such a way that no vibrations or shaking of the system components can be transmitted to the control cabinets.
+- The boiler system may only be installed in a room that meets the local regulations for the installation of boiler systems. - The installation room must be kept clean and free of dust and dripping water (if the air is filtered, filter class E11 of EN1822-1 or filter class F9 of EN 779 must be used).
+The inside temperature must be between 5 °C and 40 °C. - The installation location for the control panel must have a minimum temperature of 10 °C. In the case of temperatures greater than 40 °C, an air conditioning unit must be provided for the control panel. - If the air contains salt (proximity to the sea), the maintenance intervals of the boiler system may be shortened. - Unauthorised persons must be forbidden to access the boiler room through permanent, clearly visible notices. - Depending on the boiler parameters(water content, pressure, capacity), less strict installation or supervisory regulations may be applicable, depending on the national regulations. - Sound insulation requirements must be met in accordance with local regulations. - The control cabinets must be installed in such a way that no vibrations or shaking of the system components can be transmitted to the control cabinets.
 Installation must be carried out in areas which protect the control cabinets against excessive radiated heat and which safely allow access in situations which could be dangerous. - Free access to inspection openings on boilers and plant components must be ensured.